How to Use Conflict With Teens For Good

 Some young people believe that if they are unhappy they have the right to make everyone else miserable with dramatics, complaining, or whining.
 Mistreating others when you’re upset demonstrates a lack of maturity.
 Blaming, accusing, and name-calling are hurtful and unacceptable.

 Proverbs 25:28 makes it clear, “Like a city whose walls are broken through is a person who lacks self-control.”
 Anger management is necessary for success in life.
-Teens practice it often when they experience differences with their parents.
+Teens have the opportunity to practice self control when they experience differences with their parents.

 Parenting Strategy: Transfer Responsibility

 Angry people don’t like to be angry alone.
-Some times young people look for ways to draw their parents into a fight.
-It’s important to keep the problem the child’s problem.
+Sometimes young people look for ways to draw their parents into a fight.
+In these situations, it’s important to keep the problem the child’s problem.
 Unfortunately, many parents gets sucked in and the drama escalates rather quickly.
 When a child is being emotional and abusive, don’t get sucked in.